 Participants are free on weekends to relax in the kibbutz or travel on their own.

-Participants must arrive to kibbutz Ein Gev at latest on the evening before the first working day of the week.
+Participants must arrive to kibbutz Ein Gev on Friday or at latest on Saturday evening before the first working day of the week.

 5:00 Work in the field begins

 14:00 Rest and optional swimming in the Sea of Galilee